couchbaselabs/dcp-documentation/documentation/commands/buffer-ack.md

 #Buffer Acknowledgement (opcode 0x5d)

 Sent to by the Consumer to the Producer in order to inform the Producer that the Consumer has consumed some or all of the data the the Producer has sent and that the Consumer is ready for more data.
+Note: In the acknowledgement we account for both data bytes and message header bytes.

 The request: